 Sample Answer

 “I got my foot in the door in sales at X company, which gave me the foundation I needed to develop Y skills.
-I then found the opportunity to progress with Z company, where I was able to build on what I had already learned and excel in…”
+I then found the opportunity to progress with Z company, where I was able to build on what I had already learned to excel in…”

 4. “What are your short- to mid-term career goals?”